seabus0316/GeoFS-METAR-system/README.md

 # GeoFS-METAR-system
-a system that shows METAR after you enter airport ICAO into the widget
+A system that shows METAR after you enter airport ICAO into the widget
 ## How to use?
 Type the ICAO into the blank and the METAR information will show in the widget.
+##How to install?
+Copy the user.js and paste them into tampermonkey.